HacktivistRO/SubSleuth/README.md

 `cd SubSleuth`

-To install the required tools, run the setup.sh script, using:
+To install the required tools, run the setup.sh script as a root user, using:
-`bash setup.sh`
+`sudo bash setup.sh`

 Now your machine is ready to run: SubSleuth!